 Thinking about how things are and how we might make them all we’d wish for has always been my thing.
 And now it’s my thing back at the University of Liverpool, after a 40 year working gap, where I’m now doing an MA and PhD.
-Studying sociology, history and the making of utopias.
+Studying sociology and utopias.

 Obviously the academic work I’ll do will be related to what I’ve been working on for most of my life, it can’t be otherwise.
 But I’m now looking at things I thought I knew about in new ways, and learning and thinking about entirely new things too.
 Like what’s a sociological imagination, and what might I do with it?

-I also want to write about how it all feels, too.
+I’m also writing about how it all feels, too.
 Going back and doing academic things after so much time away.
 Changing the life rhythms and working habits of a lifetime and working in the kind of academic culture I’ve long viewed as remote from on the streets realty.
 Is that even true?
 And how is it all working out?

 There’ll be stories, poems, bits of my actual essays, theories and, as time goes by, some utopian thoughts (there’d better be).